palvarezimaz/garden-of-earthly-delights/README.md

 (Source: Wikipedia)

-## Ducks game
-www.duck-wars.surge.sh
+## On the -Ducks game-
+Deployed on [duck-wars.surge.sh](www.duck-wars.surge.sh), brought to life by the lovely iframe HTML tag.

+*Licence notice*
-I don't own ANY rights to that code, I just slightly modified it and pushed it to surge
+I don't own ANY rights to that code, I just slightly modified a stripped version of the game it and pushed it to surge.